About Uganda Buddhist Centre

 The Centre also houses a Buddha statue called “Mirembe” Buddha, which means “Peace” Buddha in the local Luganda language.
 This statue is made of brass and weighs 103 kilograms.
 It was donated by a group of generous devotees from Thailand.
 The statue has distinctive African facial features symbolizing the dawn of the Buddha’s message of peace to Africa, which has, in the past, been torn by wars and political problems.

 The Center has built three historic objects; the temple, sima, and a small Stupa standing on the side of the main temple.
+Plans are underway to build accommodation for monastics and laities.

 Peace for All